 The referee will signal the person at the RefBox when a player is removed from the field.
 The person at the RefBox will press a button for the team which indicates that a player is removed.
-After 30s the RefBox will send automatically a signal over the network socket that a robot can enter the field again during the next game stoppage.
-The RefBox will show when the 30s period is over.
-If a robot re-enters the field before the 30s are passed or when the game is not stopped, the opponent team will be awarded a free kick executed on the kick-off point.
-The robot that illegally entered the field has to be removed again and the 30s period will be restarted.
-This rule doesn't apply to a single particular robot.
-If a robot is removed from the field, then no other robot from the same team can re-enter the field before the 30s are passed, the RefBox signal is received and the game is stopped.
-If another robot from the same team is removed during the on going 30s period in the next game stoppage, this time is restarted and, for another 30s, no robot of the same team can re-enter the field.
+After 20s the RefBox will send automatically a signal over the network socket that a robot can enter the field again during the next game stoppage.
+The RefBox will show when the 20s period is over.
+If a robot re-enters the field before the 20s are passed or when the game is not stopped, the opponent team will be awarded a free kick executed on the kick-off point.
+The robot that illegally entered the field has to be removed again and the 20s period will be restarted.